Monostich Poem Type

 Due to its length, some scholars debate whether monostich poetry should even be considered a true poem or not.

-If you want to learn all about the monostich poem type, then you’ve come to the right place.
+So if you want to learn all about the Monostich poetry type, then you’ve come to the right place.

 Keep reading!